JacKaL37/project-xray/README.md

 # project-xray

-A tool to keep a human- and LLM-friendly summary of your node/nest project's structure on hand and auto-generated every time you save a file in Webstorm.
+A tool to keep a human- and LLM-friendly summary of your project's structure on hand and auto-generated every time you save a file.

 LLMs require detailed context to make good coding assistants, but large codebases flood LLMs with extraneous-- sometimes confusing-- details, and costs loads more tokens as it does.